 For investors, there are two primary portfolio management strategies: active and passive.
 It’s important to understand the difference in approach, and the advantages and disadvantages of each.

 Active investing has a goal of outperforming a market index, benchmark, or target return.
 An active approach depends on anticipating market trends and irregularities through in-depth research, forecasting, and general expertise.
 A successful active manager must buy and sell with confidence – and be more right than wrong.

 Passive investing is increasingly popular among investors, and Alesco Advisors prefers to utilize passive investment vehicles for the majority of asset classes it includes in its client portfolios.
-Based on our ongoing analysis, empirical data, and academic research, we find that an index-centric methodology typically provides the best chance to achieve clients’ investment objectives.
+Based on our ongoing analysis, empirical data, and academic research, we find that an index-centric methodology usually provides the best chance to achieve clients’ investment objectives.

 Alesco Advisors selects best-in-class funds for each asset class, and, simply put, the best selection in most cases is a passively managed index fund.
-While there’s a place for active investing and portfolios can certainly succeed with using this methodology, it’s hard to ignore the fact that the vast majority of active investment funds underperform their benchmark over 5, 10, and 15 year periods.
+While there’s a place for active investing and portfolios can certainly succeed using this methodology, it’s hard to ignore the fact that the vast majority of active investment funds underperform their benchmark over 5, 10, and 15 year periods.

 We believe Investors are better off avoiding attempts to select active managers that may overcome long odds, and should instead focus on selecting passive investments that can replicate the risk/return aspects of the market at a low cost.
 As a portfolio manager, Alesco adds value by combining the appropriate asset classes together in the proper weightings to produce attractive risk-adjusted, after-tax returns at the portfolio level.